UoB-COMSM0166/2025-group-27/README.md

 ---

-### 3.2 Epics, User Stories, and Acceptance Criteria
+### 3.2 Requirements Analysis: Epics, User Stories, and Acceptance Criteria

 Once stakeholders were defined, we translated their needs into high-level **Epics**, which represent core goals or features.
 These were then broken down into more detailed **User Stories**, written in the standard format: